 Actively involved in medical student and resident education, Dr. Kloek has received numerous awards for her teaching and educational efforts.
 In 2008, she was selected by Harvard ophthalmology residents to receive the HMS Teacher of the Year Award, reflecting her outstanding mentoring skills and efforts in medical education.
 In addition, Women in Ophthalmology honored Dr. Kloek with the 2014 Emerging Leader Award for her extraordinary leadership and dedication to ophthalmology.
 Dr. Kloek was also the recipient of the 2014 Pinnacle Award for Achievement in the Professions.

-In addition, she has led multiple curricular initiatives for the HMS Ophthalmology Residency Training Program.
+In addition, she has led multiple curricular initiatives for the Harvard Ophthalmology Residency Training Program.
 In collaboration with Dr. John Loewenstein, she developed and implemented a progressive, step-wise surgical curriculum to improve the learning experience for trainees.
 Today, she serves as Director of the HMS Ophthalmology Residency Training Program.

 Dr. Kloek's research activities complement her dedication to teaching and focus on advancing ophthalmology education.
 In 2009, she was awarded an HMS Shore Fellowship for her contributions to the development of the Mass.
 Eye and Ear Cataract MasterTM, an innovative e-learning tool to train ophthalmology residents in the cognitive skills required in cataract surgery.
 She also was honored with a prestigious HMS Rabkin Fellowship in Medical Education, which supported the development of a standardized online ophthalmology curriculum designed to enhance the training of U.S. medical school students and to prepare graduates to more effectively triage and manage a wide variety of ophthalmic diseases.